castai/docs/docs/guides/hpa/hpa.md

 * Horizontally: by adding more instances (replicas) of the same application.

 The problem with vertical scaling is that you'll either find out that the required hardware (RAM, CPU, Disk IOPS) in a single machine costs too much, or the cloud provider cannot provision a machine with enough resources.
-The horizontal scaling strategy helps to avoid these limitations.
+We use replica sets in Kubernetes to achieve horizontal scaling.
+The Horizontal Pod Autoscaler allows automating the process of maintaining the replica count proportionally to the application load.

 ## Horizontal scaling strategy